I want to unfold.

 Ya better have your shit together – they say – which requires heightened vigilance and the ability to be at ease in stress – the same as yoga.

-If you don’t know what it feels like to punch a biker’s fist in a fleeting moment of great relief or place your palms together at the center of the 4th chakra in a sacred hold of namaste, that’s okay.
+If you don’t know what it feels like to punch a biker’s fist in a fleeting moment of great relief or relax deeply and in full body ease into savasana pose at the end of a yoga class, that’s okay.

 Leave a Reply